Karthik-Parvathaneni/JobHub/README.md

 # Job Listing Project

-This is basically a CRUD Job Listing project made using React.
+This is a CRUD Job Listing project made using React.

+ The project isn't complete yet .
-## This project uses JSON-Server for a mock backend.
+* This project currently uses JSON Server as a mock backend, but the goal is to integrate an actual backend to enhance its functionality.
+* Additionally, there are plans to expand the project to support various use cases, making it more versatile and robust.

 ### Install Dependencies